Thorinair/ThoriTrack-VRCFT-For-Valve-Index/guide/README.md

 ![Assembly 20](img/20.jpg?raw=true)

-The assembly of the Eye Tracking Assembly is now complete!
+The construction of the Eye Tracking Assembly is now complete!
 You can put it to the side while you prepare the Index itself for attaching this to it.

 ![Assembly 21](img/21.jpg?raw=true)